Osiris-Team/1JPM/README.md

 ```

 ## Why a single file?

+#### Pros
 - IDEs should provide decent auto-complete when JPM.java is in the project root (where your pom.xml/build.gradle)
 usually is.
 - To access all your IDEs fancy features, you can also add JPM.java to ./src/main/java.
 This also grants the rest of your project easy access to its data, like your projects version for example.
 Just make sure that your working dir is still at ./ when executing tasks.
 - Simple drag and drop installation.

+#### Cons / Todo
+- Developing plugins is tricky since you can't really use third-party dependencies at the moment.
+A workaround for this would be developing a task like "minifyProject" which would merge a complete project into 1 line of code,
+including any dependencies used.

 ## Progress
 1JPM is a new project and currently an early-access/beta release,